dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 This method works but has its drawbacks:

-- We need to implement traits like `Deref` separately for each type.
+- We need to implement methods that operate on Ids separately.
+While the type is semantically different operations on them might still be shared (e.g. generating the next id from an atomic pool).
 - We end up generating separate code for all these types, despite them having the same underlying data.

 # An Arguably Better Solution